 Behind the Hill

-Behind the Hill is a textile company based in Brooklyn, NY.
-We create unique and contemporary pieces for home decor using a variety of heirloom cottons which grow wild in shades of pink, terra-cotta, green, beige, and white in just a handfull of villages around the world.
+Behind the Hill is a textile company born in Brooklyn, New York in 2016.
+We create unique and contemporary pieces for home decor using a variety of heirloom cottons which grow wild in shades of pink, terra-cotta, green, beige, and white in just a handful of villages around the world.

-We have partnered with communities of Indigenous people in Central America and one community in India who still grow, spin, and weave color-grown cotton, the same way it has been done for centuries.
+We partner with communities of Indigenous people in Central and South America and one community in India who still grow, spin, and weave color-grown cotton, the same way it has been done for centuries.
 Our products come directly from Nature’s harvest.
 We are in awe of how her rainfall, sunlight and wind affect the texture and colors of our raw materials.

 About our founder: Maud Lerayer.

 Behind the Hill was established by Maud Lerayer: a multicultural traveler and textile designer with a deep interest in anthroplogy.